eastoc/Unsupervised_Domain_Adaptation_Object_Detection_Implementation/README.md

 Until now, we have reproduced some SOTA UDAOD models including DAF, MAF, and DeepAlign on our custom datasets.
 In the future, these models will be valided on the CityScapes and FoggyCityScapes.

 ## Installation
-Install Pytorch=1.7.1 or 1.8.0, mmcv, and mmdetection as official guidiance.
+Install Pytorch=1.7.1 or 1.8.0, mmcv-full=1.3.17, and mmdetection=2.19 as official guidiance.
 Then, install the mmdet as our repo again.
 ```shell
 cd Unsupervised_Domain_Adaptation_Object_Detection_Implementation
 python setup.py install